-DHS intends to fund proposals that follow two application tracks:
+DHS intends to fund proposals that fall under two distinct application tracks:

-- 1. Promising Practices: This track will fund prevention projects that reach all segments of their community or as part of in-person or online-focused prevention initiatives at the national or local level.
+- 1. Promising Practices: This track will fund prevention projects in all segments of the community, either through in-person or online-focused prevention initiatives at the local or national level.
 There are eight promising practices project types.
 Applicants may propose one or more project types to include in their project.
 The project type(s) submitted must align with one or more of the eight general project types, including the required elements outlined under the "Promising Practices" track below.
-Applicants in this track by definition have already met one or more of the Objectives outlined in Section A(10) "Program Overview, Objectives, and Priorities."
-DHS anticipates funding approximately \$13,500,000 in awards in the Promising Practices track. - 2.
-Innovation: This track will fund prevention projects that approach the broader goal of targeted violence and terrorism prevention in new or untested ways.
-This can include a project that does not generally fall within the eight specified project types under "Promising Practices," or anew theory of change that has not been previously implemented.
-Given the competitive nature of this track we recommend applying in the promising practices track if your project proposal can be aligned to one or more of the promising practices.
-DHS anticipates funding approximately \$6,500,000 in awards in the Innovation Track.
+Applicants in this track have already met one or more of the Objectives outlined in Appendix A. DHS anticipates funding approximately \$12,150,000 across 20 30 awards in the "Promising Practices" track. - 2.
+Innovation: This track will fund prevention projects that approach the broader goal of TVTP in new or untested ways.
+This can include a project that does not generally fall within the eight specified project types under "Promising Practices" or a new theory of change that has not been previously implemented.
+Given the competitive nature of this track, we recommend applying in the "Promising Practices" track if your project proposal can be aligned to one or more of the promising practices.
+DHS anticipates funding approximately \$5,850,000 across 6 8 awards in the "Innovation" track.

-All applicants should clearly indicate whether they are applying for the Promising Practices or Innovation track, identify the project types included in the application, and adhere to the requirements and other guidance provided in each track/project description.
+All applicants should clearly indicate whether they are applying for the "Promising Practices" or "Innovation" track, identify the project types included in the application, and adhere to the requirements and other guidance provided in each track/project description.

-As stated in Section E(1)(a) "Application Evaluation Criteria - Programmatic Criteria," applicants may only submit one application per funding track.
+As stated in Section C.4, "Other Eligibility Criteria/Restrictions" applicants may only submit one application per funding track.
 Therefore, the maximum number of applications an applicant can submit is two, one each for the "Promising Practices" and "Innovation" tracks.

-Each project type contains a target funding level; this is neither a maximum nor a minimum.
-Applicants are encouraged to build a budget that best reflects the lowest cost to accomplish their project, considering among other things the size of their proposed audience, local cost of living, prevailing wages, or costs of procuring necessary services.
+Each project contains a target funding level; this is neither a maximum nor a minimum.
+Applicants are encouraged to build a budget that best reflects the lowest cost to complete their project.
+Consideration should be given to the following: size of proposed audience, local cost of living, prevailing wages, and the cost of procuring necessary services.
 The needs assessment described in Appendix C should identify if there are resources in other programs that can be leveraged to lower the cost to the federal award.
-While all projects should contain a clear estimation of the size of their audience and other factors impacting their budgets, proposed projects that request an award amount that deviates more than 25% from the target award amount listed in this Section must include a clear justification for the deviation in the budget narrative submitted with their application.
+While all projects should contain a clear estimation of the audience size and other factors impacting budgets, proposed projects that request an award amount that deviates more than 25% from the target award amount listed in this Section must include a clear justification for the deviation in the budget narrative submitted with their application.

-All projects require the recipient to gather and report to DHS on specific program monitoring measures, or in some cases, identify performance measures that align with the goals and objectives discussed in Section A(10) "Program Overview, Objectives, and a.
-Promising Practices Track

-Priorities" and described further along with corresponding outcomes in Appendix A. Upon award, DHS will provide additional guidance to recipients clarifying expectations around program monitoring measures, and recipients, by virtue of applying, agree to meet DHS' expectations for data collection.
+All projects require the recipient to gather and report to DHS on specific program monitoring measures or, in some cases, identify performance measures that align with the goals, objectives, and outcomes in Appendix A. Upon award, DHS will provide additional guidance to recipients clarifying expectations around program monitoring measures.
+Recipients, by virtue of applying, agree to meet DHS's expectations for data collection.

-Applicants should refer to Section F(2)(e) "Protection of Human Subjects in Research" when designing their data collection methods; adherence to these provisions helps ensure that project participants are properly protected in accordance with federal laws, regulations, and DHS policy, as well as any applicable state, tribal, or local laws.
+Applicants should refer to Section F.2(d) "Privacy of Project Participants and Beneficiaries" and Section F.2(e) "Protection of Human Subjects in Research" while designing their data collection methods.
+Adherence to these provisions helps ensure that project participants are properly protected in accordance with federal laws, regulations, and DHS policy, as well as any applicable state, tribal, or local laws.